|Antec Three Hundred - Creating an Air Scoop and Cable Mangement Modifications|

 |Use pliers to break out the little squares.
 I'm going to leave the rest because this cage needs strength, and they aren't in the air flow by much.|

-I've used a hack saw to cut out a scoop.
-Admittedly I've scratched and bent the edges, but sandpaper and paint should hide almost all.
+I've used a hack saw to cut out three mini scoops, and on the far right the completed fourth scoop can be seen.
+Admittedly, I've scratched and bent the edges, but sandpaper and paint should hide almost all.
 Once the cuts get to the point you like, score a connecting line with the dremel, bend, and snap off the tabs you've created.

 |Now on to the cable management holes.
 I can't take any credit for thinking these up.
 I've seen this computer case modified by dozens with similar management holes.|

 When you look at the asterisked hole, you see an example of what not to do.
 Antec had a hole about 7/16" of an inch there, which is enough for the button and lights wires.
 I have a USB 3.0 adapter in a drive bay I need to string, and I also will put the USB 2.0 connector through there.
-The forst time I drilled this I was smart to put the hole cutter on edge and stop partially in.
-This time I forgot and went all the way through in the first cut, and then I tried to float the second drilling.
+The first time I drilled this well.
+This second time I went all the way through in the first cut, and then I tried to float the second pass.
 I'm going to end up with a funny shaped hole.

 If you look at the hole on the top right, also shown in the INSET, you see I cut the bottom of one of the 'vibration' fingers off, where the side of the case contacts the edge.
 I tried to get right to the edge of that plate where it bends, but not cut into the bend itself to preserve the strength.
 I know, horrible looking again, but I survive on about five drill bit sizes, and this will be corrected and never see the light of day anyway.